|1. The Daily Schedule

 18. Lost & Found

 If you have lost something or found something, report to the service desk where office staff will take the details and arrange for announcements as necessary.
-Students are advised against bringing cell phones, mp3 players, electronic games, large sums of money and other valuables to school.
+Students are advised against bringing large sums of money and other valuables to school.
 The school administration is not responsible for the investigation of thefts due to carelessness.

 20. Nova Scotia Educational Facilities Society – SEED Grants

-As part of our mandate, the NSEFS provides financial assistance to enable individual students and/or public schools to make use of, or establish programs that match our goals.
-Grants are available in the range of $100 to $500 for applications that benefit an individual and/or school program.
-Applications from public schools that support activities that benefit several individuals or groups may exceed these guidelines.
+As part of their mandate, the NSEFS provides financial assistance to enable individual students and/or public schools to make use of, or establish programs that match our goals.
+Grants are available for applications that benefit an individual and/or school program.
 Application forms may be downloaded via the Horton website.

 Prefects are chosen as student leaders who are assigned special responsibilities and are expected to work with the staff and the student body to create a spirit of cooperation and respect for both people and property in the school.